Level set-based inverse homogenisation of three-dimensional piezoelectric materials: Conclusions

 \section{Conclusions}

-In this paper we have presented a framework and results for level set-based topology optimisation of periodic piezoelectric microstructures using full memory-distributed computing techniques.
-We implement this using GridapTopOpt \citep{GridapTopOpt}, an extendable framework for domain-partitioned PDE-constrained optimisation.
-Among the four block-preconditioned linear solvers considered, we found that the approximate Schur complement preconditioned GMRES method (SCP-GMRES) demonstrates the best performance and scalability owing to the efficient assembly of the approximate Schur complement, a rough halving of the global iteration count, and insensitivity to large relative tolerances of inner solvers.
+In this paper we have presented results for level set-based topology optimisation of periodic piezoelectric microstructures.
+To make these problems possible at high computational resolutions, we use memory-distributed computing techniques.
+We implement this using GridapTopOpt \citep{GridapTopOpt}, an extendable framework for domain partitioned PDE-constrained optimisation.
+We emphasise that serial implementations would be severely time and memory-bound.
+We considered four block-preconditioned linear solvers and found that the approximate Schur complement preconditioned GMRES method (SCP-GMRES) demonstrates the best performance and scalability owing to the efficient assembly of the approximate Schur complement, a rough halving of the global iteration count, and insensitivity to large relative tolerances of inner solvers.
 In future we plan to further develop efficient and scalable solvers for large-scale piezoelectric topology optimisation.

 In this work we considered two families of optimisation problems.
 The first maximises the effective Voigt or Reuss bulk modulus subject to a constraint on the volume and the effective hydrostatic strain coefficient, while the second maximises the effective hydrostatic strain coefficient subject to a constraint on the effective stiffness in the poling direction.
 In the results for both of these we observed that, as expected, the large regions of intermediate densities that previously increased the optimisation objective non-physically when using density-based methods were remedied via use of the level-set method \citep[c.f.,][]{10.1016/j.jcp.2003.09.032_2004}.
 We also found that a finer computational resolution in both problems allowed us to obtain enhanced figures of merit, well above previous results in the piezoelectric material optimisation literature.